0hsn/hence/docs/api-docs.md

 fn_1(var1=1, val2="sample string")
 ```

-This can be similarly written as,
+This can be also written as,

 ```python
 @task()